madebysimon/OPUS/Collections (OER)/index.md

 ---
 layout: default
-title: Collections
+title: Collections (OER)
 nav_order: 1
 has_children: true
 has_toc: true
 ---

 # Open Education Resources

-Content from this site is free to use **for academic purposes**.
+Content from this site is free to use for educational/academic purposes.

 special tip for students: To avoid hits in plagiarism software make sure to include the primary sources (see footnotes) and quote the article.